A History of the African Violet Society of Canada, 1960-2002

 The annual Convention and Show continued to move among the regions of Canada through the 1970’s, 1980’s and 1990’s.
 Chatter became a quarterly magazine of about 30 to 40 pages per issue and added a French section to recognize the fact that a large number of French-speaking members were now playing a large role in the Society.

 The African Violet Society continues to operate in much the same way today.
 There is an annual Convention and Show each spring which includes the annual meetings of the Board and members.
 There are four issues of Chatter per year.
 In 2003 a web site was added to AVSC’s activities.
-Found at http://www.avsc.ca the web site is intended to make the best use of electronic communication to bring news and information about African violets and African violet societies to both our members and the general public.
-The web site is updated frequently and received an extensive upgrade in 2012.
+Found at https://www.avsc.ca the web site is intended to make the best use of electronic communication to bring news and information about African violets and African violet societies to both our members and the general public.